 Dark mode apps can prolong the battery life of your smartphone.
-OLED screens don't need a backlight to illuminate the whole screen and it allows you to switch off individual pixels on the screen.
 Google has confirmed that using dark mode on OLED screens has been a huge help for battery life.
-For example, at 50% brightness the Dark Mode interface in the YouTube app saves about 15% screen energy compared to a flat white background.
+For example, at 50% brightness, the Dark Mode interface in the YouTube app saves about 15% screen energy compared to a flat white background.
 At 100% screen brightness, the dark interface is saving a whopping 60% of screen energy.
-While OLED screens are mainly used by Android devices, lately there has been some good news for Iphone users also.
+While OLED screens are mainly used by Android devices, lately there has been some good news for iPhone users also.
 Apple has promised to drop all LCD screens by 2020 and deliver all future generation devices with OLED screens.
 As both IOS and Android should get the native dark mode later in the year, it seems to be a promising upgrade to our phones battery life.

 It looks amazing

-Let's be honest, one of the benefits of dark mode is that it just looks super amazing.
-While most products are going for that similar bland white look,
+Let’s be honest, dark mode just looks super amazing.
+While most products are going for that similar bland white look, the

 In the aspect of readability, contrast is also one of the factors able to make the content more recognizable and legible.
 The table demonstrating levels of contrast and performance of different color combinations highlight an interesting fact: the black part of the table is the only one that provides good contrast for practically all the colors.

 The color of items in an interface may also completely change how we are interacting with the content.
 There is some research that explores the correlation between the retention of users and using dark mode, which makes it an interesting opportunity for app developers.
 Eyes get less tired at night, so basically you are able to consume the content for longer periods.
 That was not our main goal when we added the Dark Mode to Weekdone, but we do want our users to feel good when they use our system.

 When you shouldn’t use dark mode?